 - What are the tax law variations? - Explore the remote service recovery issue. - What customization is needed for different businesses? - Must a cashier take their cash drawer when they log out? - Can the customer directly use the card reader, or does the cashier have to do it?

 Guideline: Write in an Essential UI-Free Style

-• Essential writing style is to express user intentions and system responsibilities, rather than concrete actions.
+- Essential writing style is to express user intentions and system responsibilities, rather than concrete actions. - Concrete use cases are better avoided during early requirements analysis.